This article has been archived. It is offered "as is" and will no longer be updated.

 You try to use the Search or the Look for feature in Microsoft Outlook to locate contacts in Public Folders in Microsoft Exchange Server 2003.
 When you do this, you cannot locate contacts.
 Alternatively, you locate only a partial list of contacts.

-If you use the Advanced Find feature in Outlook, you can locate contacts in Public Folders
+If you use the Advanced Find feature in Outlook, you can locate contacts in Public Folders.

 This issue occurs if one or more of the contacts are malformed or corrupted.
 When the Search or the Look for feature locates one of the corrupted contacts, the search process stops without warning.

 Export and then import the contacts